Uma-Mahesvari/Data-Analytics/Python/Readme.md

-**1. Analysis of a Senchola University Students' Internship Application Form Dataset**
+**1. Analysis of a Senchola University Students' Internship Application Form Dataset with Python**

 **Description:**
 This dataset analysis project delves into the diverse facets of individual student profiles, capturing valuable information such as Full Name, Gender, Qualification, Degree pursued, Pass-Out Year, College Name, City, State, and the aspirational component of "What you want to learn?"